Dmitrii-Russu/petclinic-transaction-script/README.md

 # PetClinic — Transaction Script + CQRS with Spring JDBC

 Another PetClinic?
 Yes — deliberately.
 It's the most recognizable teaching domain in the Java ecosystem, so there's no need to explain what the app does.
 We can go straight to how it's built.

+**Highlights:**
+- CQRS carried through at the **package** level, not just the class level
+- Physical layer isolation — package-private implementations, exposed only through `*Factory` classes with a private constructor
+- No ORM — raw `JdbcClient`, SQL kept in `.sql` resource files
+- Single-query aggregate hydration via Postgres `jsonb_agg`/`LEFT JOIN LATERAL`
+- Two independent UIs (REST + SSR/JTE) on top of the same use cases
+- Deliberately a Transaction Script, not a rich domain model — see why below

 The domain is deliberately simple, with no business logic.
 That pushes one principle to the limit — "simple code is easier to develop, maintain, test, and read."
-No ORM, no public implementation sitting next to its port, and layer isolation enforced not only by ArchUnit tests but physically — through package visibility.

 ## Why Transaction Script, not a Rich Domain Model

 There is no business logic in the application — only CRUD operations on owners, pets, and visits.
 A rich domain model earns its keep when there are invariants and behavior worth encapsulating in an entity; there's no such behavior here.
 Complicating the model for its own sake contradicts the "simple code" goal, so a Transaction Script was chosen instead: `Owner`, `Pet`, `Visit` are plain `record`s, with no methods and no state.

 ## Architecture